-Maximum Out-of-Pocket Amount is the maximum amount a Member is required to pay in the form of Cost Sharing for covered benefits in a plan year, after which we will cover the entirety of the Allowed Amount for covered benefits and services received under this Contract.
-A Member's Deductible, Prescription Drug Deductible (if applicable), Copayment Amount, and Coinsurance all contribute towards the Maximum Out-of-Pocket Amount.
+Maximum Out-of-Pocket Amount means the maximum amount a Member is required to pay in the form of Cost Sharing for Covered Services in a plan year, after which we will cover the entirety of the Allowed Amount for Covered Services and services received under this Contract.
+A Member's Deductible, Prescription Drug Deductible (if applicable), Copayment Amount, and Coinsurance Amount all contribute towards the Maximum Out-of-Pocket Amount.